CacheControl/json-rules-engine/README.md

 * Full support for ```ALL``` and ```ANY``` boolean operators, including recursive nesting
 * Fast by default, faster with configuration; priority levels and cache settings for fine tuning performance
 * Secure; no use of eval()
+* Isomorphic; runs in node and browser
-* Lightweight & extendable; less than 500 lines of javascript w/few dependencies
+* Lightweight & extendable; 24kb gzipped w/few dependencies

 ## Installation